 (6) Supervisor’s name, with a space for the signature or initials of the supervisor who originally authorized entry;

-(7) The hazards of the space to be entered;
+(7) The hazards of the confined spaces to be entered;

-(8) The measures used to isolate the permit space and to eliminate or control any hazards before entry (i.e. purging, flushing, or ventilating the space as well as lockout and tagging of equipment);
+(8) The measures used to isolate the permit space and to eliminate or control any occupational hazards before enter (i.e. purging, flushing, or ventilating the confined space as well as lockout and tagging of equipment);

 (9) Acceptable entry conditions;